BenChampion/realworldocaml-book/book/json/README.md

 The `tags` field is similar to `title`, but the field is a list of strings instead of a single one.
 Converting this to an OCaml `string list` is a two-stage process.
-First, we convert the JSON `List` to an OCaml list of JSON values and then filter out the `String` values as an OCaml `string list`.
+First, we convert the JSON `List` to an OCaml list of JSON values and then filter out the `String` values into an OCaml `string list`.
 Remember that OCaml lists must contain values of the same type, so any JSON values that cannot be converted to a `string` will be skipped from the output of `filter_string`: